 The metadata layer equips the data lakehouse design with characteristics typical of contemporary data warehouses.
 It serves as a centralized catalog of metadata for all storage layer objects.
 This metadata supports multiple functionalities, such as ACID transactions, schema governance and enforcement, indexing, caching, time travel, and access control, which provide data integrity, consistency, reliability, quality, security, and historical data retrieval.

-The API layer enables many tools and processes with efficient and rapid data access.
+The API layer enables many data engineering tools and processes with efficient and rapid data access.
 The data is in an open format, providing advanced analytical software and applications immediate access.
 This layer is essential for firms that rely on machine learning, artificial intelligence, and other sophisticated analytics.

 The consumption layer permits business intelligence applications such as Power BI and Tableau to access data, as well as SQL queries and machine learning tasks.
 This layer is essential for organizations that must derive insights from their data in order to make strategic decisions.